roytruelove/cv/src/resume.md

 Mar 2005 → Mar 2006<br>
 *perl, java*

-* Charged with managing a team that previously had no lead; created processes, documentation, and acted as reporting layer to upper managemeTnht.e se changed ‘legitimized' the team in the eyes of management, created a workable support / development balance for team members, and improved the relationship between the team and their business clients.
-Managed data communications relationships with new counterparties, and ensured that all data necessary for backf iocef operations was available and delivered consistently by those counterparties.
+* Charged with managing a team that previously had no lead; created processes, documentation, and acted as reporting layer to upper management.
+This changed ‘legitimized' the team in the eyes of management, created a workable support / development balance for team members, and improved the relationship between the team and their business clients.
+Managed data communications relationships with new counterparties, and ensured that all data necessary for back office operations was available and delivered consistently by those counterparties.
 * Managed team responsible for incoming and outgoing communications with counterparties (hundreds of files daily).
-Maintained and updated ‘PBComm' system, used to pull files from various transport layers (FT, Pemail, MQ, etc), parse the data in those files (in over 700 dfief rent formats), and load the data into our system in a timely manne,r usually before trading hours.
+Maintained and updated ‘PBComm' system, used to pull files from various transport layers (FTP, email, MQ, etc), parse the data in those files (in over 700 different formats), and load the data into our system in a timely manner usually before trading hours.
-* Maintained business rules on data parsing, used to ensure that data was accurately ‘translated' between the counterpasrt ys'ystem and our own.
+* Maintained business rules on data parsing, used to ensure that data was accurately ‘translated' between the counterparty's system and our own.

 ### Lead Analyst / Developer- OTC Confirmations
 Oct 2004 → Mar 2005<br>
 *mq, xml, c++*

-* Designed and developed OTC Trade confirmation process for IRSs, CDSs, OTC Options, and Variance Swaps using DTCC' s Deriv/SERV electronic matching system, allowing for significant trade volume increases, as well as reduced operational risk.
+* Designed and developed OTC Trade confirmation process for IRSs, CDSs, OTC Options, and Variance Swaps using DTCC's Deriv/SERV electronic matching system, allowing for significant trade volume increases, as well as reduced operational risk.
-* Engineered DTCC software to allow for quick, dynamic addition of new OTC products, making Citadel the technology driver by consistently being the first DTCC member to test and go live with new products (notablyI nterest Rate Swaps).
+* Engineered DTCC software to allow for quick, dynamic addition of new OTC products, making Citadel the technology driver by consistently being the first DTCC member to test and go live with new products (notably Interest Rate Swaps).
 * Was an active participant in DTCC working group with various buy-side and sell-side firms to drive the direction of testing and future products.
 * Sole developer / analyst on the project, responsible for all business analysis, requirements gathering, development, testing, maintenance, and enhancements.
 * Worked with members of the DSWG ISDA working group to design and implement the DSWG FPML extension, intended as a standard file format used for OTC product reconciliation.